ikeinyyo/py-codenames/readme.md

 Also, the `BotBase` has a public variable `_is_red` to indicate if the bot is from the Red or Blue team.

-At the constructor method, you have to indicate the language and if the bot is a captain (team leader) or not.
+At the constructor method, you have to indicate the language and if the bot is a captain (team leader) or/and is bot is team member.

 ### How to run your bot?